Hosamov/exclusions-db/README.md

 - Added new Ordinances.json data under /includes that includes (initial) data for violations people may commit (RCWs and Policy).

+## 9/26/2024

+- Added search-past.js to handle events in new-exclusion.pug and
+  exit-exclusion.pug (/add_new_exclusion & .../edit, respectively).
+Should work
+  in a way that updates the description of the current exclusion based on any past data (page 2 of the order).
+  - This should update when the first/last name are added.
+The script should take the data passed to the pug template and append only what is needed as far as description, ordinance, date, length...
+  - Users should be able to append what data is necessary, easily.

 ## PLANNED CHANGES/FEATURES:

 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.
 - Add search feature to find active exclusions easier
 - Add section for minimum exclusion lengths (exclusions-criteria GET route)
-- **In second page of exclusion, add all past violations/history automatically for that individual.
+- \*\*In second page of exclusion, add all past violations/history automatically for that individual.

 ## TODOS: